Litonewo/Litonewo/README.md

-Hello, call me Lito.
 I am learning compsci and have experience in Java, Python, and BASH.
 I am familar with Windows and Ubuntu.

 I can speak English and traditional Chinese, though I am learning Korean.